ERBringHorvath/SeqForge/README.md

 *   search<br/>
     Extract isolation metadata from **GenBank** or **JSON** files.
     *   User-defined or comprehensive field extraction to CSV or TSV.
-*   mask<br/>
-    The mask module allows users to selectively **mask (redact)** sequences from FASTA files based on user-supplied kmers or unitigs. this is especially helpful when running kmer/unitig-based GWAS where repetitive or misleading sequences (i.e., assembly artifacts) can inflate associations.
-    Features:
-    *   Supports input as text (one sequence per line) or multi-FASTA (supports gzipped files).
-    *   Options for soft masking (N), dash-masking (-), or randomized masking (-ATGC- scrambling, fsm-lite compatible).
-    *   Designed for large FASTA datasets with multiprocessing support.
 *   fasta-metrics<br/>
     Compute common assembly metrics from an input FASTA file or all FASTA files within a directory
     *   The following metrics are calculated